Malagasy white-eye: Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the Malagasy white-eye in his Ornithologie based on a specimen collected in Madagascar.
 He used the French name Le petit figuier de Madagascar and the Latin Ficedula Madagascariensis minor.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the Malagasy white-eye.
 Linnaeus included a brief description, coined the binomial name Motacilla maderaspatana and cited Brisson's work.
-Although Linnaeus gave the type locality as Madagascar he confusingly used the specific name maderaspatana which is New Latin for Madras (now Chennai) in India.
+Although Linnaeus gave the type locality as Madagascar he confusingly used the specific name maderaspatana which is Neo-Latin for Madras (now Chennai) in India.
 This species is now placed in the genus Zosterops that was introduced by the naturalists Nicholas Vigors and Thomas Horsfield in 1827.